ammaciel/FeaturesTS/README.md

 # FeaturesTS
-Features extraaction from tim series in R
+Features extraction from time series in R using different intervals of year with some sub intevals for each year.